Athena-Home-Loans/keydra/docs/_sources/providers.rst.txt

 Splunk
 ======

 Provides password rotation and distribution support for Splunk.
 Rotation allows for Splunk account passwords to be rotated, while Distribute allows you to save passwords from other providers in Splunk apps, like Qualys or AWS.

+Rotation can be done on only one Splunk instance at a time.

 Rotation generates a new 32 character password (using AWS Secrets Manager) and changes the Splunk password for the account corresponding to the "key" value in the secret.
-This change is made on all Splunk hosts defined in the "hosts" key of the secret.
+This change is made on the Splunk host defined within the "config" section) of the secret.

 An example secret spec to rotate a Splunk user password and store in AWS Secrets Manager: